Gaussian Transforms Modeling and the Estimation of Distributional Regression Functions: Proof of Theorem

 \subsubsection{Part (iii)}

-Existence of a solution $\widehat{b}\in\Theta$ is shown in the proof of Theorem \ref{thm:Thm5}(i).
-The sample Hessian matrix is $-\Sigma_{i=1}^{n}\{T_{i}T_{i}'+t_{i}t_{i}'/(b't_{i})^{2}\}$ which is negative definite with probability approaching one by Lemma \ref{lem:Lem6}.
-Therefore there exists a unique solution $\widehat{b}$ to the GT regression problem (\ref{eq:ML}), with probability approaching one.
+We show existence of $\widehat{b}\in\Theta$ in the proof of Theorem \ref{thm:Thm4}(i).
+Uniqueness with probability approaching one follows by the sample Hessian matrix $-\Sigma_{i=1}^{n}\{T_{i}T_{i}'+t_{i}t_{i}'/(b't_{i})^{2}\}$ being negative definite with probability approaching one by Lemma \ref{lem:Nonsingular} in the Supplemental Material.